Improve Productivity, Patient Safety, and Inventory Loss Challenges.

 In other words, the asset utilization rate is important because if a hospital’s medical equipment is being used frequently, the hospital is generating money from that equipment.
 However, a low utilization rate for medical equipment leads to a drop in revenue.

-A recent study found that the average utilization for mobile assets in hospitals is only about 42%.
+Data suggests that the average utilization for mobile assets in hospitals is only about 42%.
 In fact, hospitals on average have about 25% more devices than can be used at any one time!
 It is not uncommon to find equipment that has been sitting idle for days, weeks, or even months.
 This combined with the fact that hospital staff often feel that they cannot find the equipment they need is a major challenge and inefficiency in healthcare.

 A 2019 report offers a glimpse into just how important smart equipment-tracking is.
 The article states that the global market for hospital asset management “is rising rapidly primarily due to the installation rate of asset tags in all the applications.”
 That market is projected to reach a potential $15 billion by 2026.